ancazugo/ancazugo.github.io/visualizations.md

 ---
 layout: project_list
-title: Visualization Projects
+title: Blog posts
 ---

-This is a compilation of visualization projects I have developed in the last couple of years using a wide set of tools, including R, Python, D3.js and QGIS.
+This is a compilation of blog posts, plots or drawings I've made throught the years.